 § 15251.
 Self-Insurer's Annual Report.

 (a) Each self-insurer shall file a Self-Insurer's Annual Report every year as required by subsections (b) through (g) of this section and shall continue to file a Self-Insurer's Annual Report annually after revocation of the Certificate of Consent to Self-Insure until a final Self-Insurer's Annual Report has been filed showing all claims have been closed and there are no remaining claims with the expectation of future liabilities.
-Each year no later than (60) days before the deadline for filing the Self-Insurer's Annual Report pursuant to subsection (b) or subsection (c) of this section, whichever applies, the Manager shall post the Annual Report form, along with instructions for completing the form and showing the years to be reported, on the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/.
-Each self-insurer shall file a Self-Insurer's Annual Report on forms supplied by the Manager as follows:
+Each year no later than sixty (60) days before the deadline for filing the Self-Insurer's Annual Report pursuant to subsection (b) or subsection (c) of this section, whichever applies, the Chief shall post the Annual Report form, along with instructions for completing the form and showing the years to be reported, on the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/.
+Each self-insurer shall file a Self-Insurer's Annual Report via an on-line platform provided by OSIP

-(1) Form A4-40a (Rev. 6/2001) for individual private and private group self-insurers;
+(1) Form AR-1 (1-2016) for individual private and private group self-insurers;

-(2) Form A4-40b (Rev. 4/92) for all public self-insurers, including those that are members of a Joint Powers Authority;
+(2) Form AR-2 (1-2016) for all public self-insurers, including those that are members of a Joint Powers Authority;

 (b) For private self-insurers, individual or with a group, the report shall be filed on or before March 1 of each year and shall include the following information: